 So what did I do about it?
 I don’t want to sound too much like a broken record, but I ignored it and hoped it would go away.
 Next month…boom, the water bill almost doubled!
 When I saw that I went immediately to the toilet and turned the water off at the source (and sure enough the dripping noise stopped).
 I know what you’re thinking right now, why the H*** did I wait so long and what did I think was going to happen?!
 I asked myself the same thing…and so did my wife…

 And that was third item in the string of bad luck.
-But wait, it gets better…I called the plumber and after describing the situation he estimated it would cost about $125 in parts and labor.
+But wait, it gets better…I called a plumber in Los Angeles and after describing the situation he estimated it would cost about $125 in parts and labor.
 Really!?
 Couldn’t I buy a replacement toilet for that much!?

 That’s where the DIY comes in…YouTube gave me some quick guidance and Amazon sold me the parts for $10.
 So fortunately I was able to fix this one with just a few more bucks and some sweat equity.

 I had this post mostly written when the fourth item came along.
 I’m sad to report Lucy’s Grandpa has taken turn for the worse and has been transitioned to hospice care in his nursing home.
 He’s been suffering from Parkinson’s for years, but unfortunately it has progressed recently.
 He has been taken off his normal medication and hospice is now comforting him.
 While he is quite old and the family all new time wasn’t on his side, I imagine it will be very hard for them all, especially for Lucy’s Mom and Grandma.

 Lucy flew home to spend a couple days with Grandpa.
 And we expect to all be flying back home again soon for a service.
 It is sad just writing this, but I hope I won’t be bringing sad news onto the blog often.
 Thanks for putting up with it.